 I think this video can best discuss how to add people to your scene.
 There are different techniques like adding reflections and shadows or motion blur for moving objects.

-It wasn’t so hard, was it?
 Now we are almost done.
 Actually, this rendering can stand on its own right here but these final touches are really important for me.
 But then again, it’s all about preferences still.

 I have always been inspired by Labtop Renderings because of their dreamy approach on their images, as if the world is a heavenly and beautiful place.
 I discovered it can be achieve using some brush strokes and color overlays.